Multivariable Calculus

 Course learning outcomes

-• Recognise, and be able to formulate, the equations of curves, surfaces and volumes in three dimensions (including in parametric form and in polar coordinates)
+• Recognise, and be able to formulate how curves, surfaces and volumes in three dimensions can be expressed by equations (including in parametric form and in polar coordinates).

-• Recall, and be able to calculate, vector derivatives including grad, div, curl and Laplacian (in both Cartesian and orthogonal curvilinear coordinates) and give physical interpretations of these quantities.
-Be able to write expressions involving vector derivatives using suffix notation and manipulate them to derive identities
+• Recall, and be able to calculate, vector derivatives including gradient, divergence, curl and Laplacian (in both Cartesian and orthogonal curvilinear coordinates) and give physical interpretations of these quantities.

 • Calculate integrals over paths, surfaces and volumes (including changing the order of integration, or making changes of variables)